You Serve Communities. APA Serves You.

-Join APA — the essential membership organization for planners.
-We bring together people from every state and more than 90 countries who share your passions and can help you shape your future.
+Expand your network.
+We bring together nearly 40,000 people from every state and more than 90 countries who share your passions and can help shape your future.
 Engage with planners from your local area and from disciplines you care about: discuss experiences, solve challenges, and possibly land your next job!

+- Promote planning.
 Your membership will strengthen APA's advocacy for good planning and essential programs.
 On a personal level, APA's communication tools, training, organization, and access will help you become an effective advocate able to craft and deliver positive messages about planning to key audiences.

-Internationally: There are three tiers of APA and AICP annual dues for members outside the United States.
+- Internationally: There are three tiers of APA and AICP annual dues for members outside the United States.
 APA dues range from $45 to $160; AICP dues from $35 to $110.
 International members do not pay chapter dues.

 Not a Planner?

 APA membership is open to everyone who is committed to applying the benefits of planning to create communities of lasting value.

 - Learn more if you’re a planning or zoning board member or commissioner, or an elected or appointed official.